mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 In retrospect, I think that the costs outweigh the benefits.
 I recommend that researchers interested in measuring my

 I've adjusted sia_load_tester to make this easy.
-Now you can specify a `--copy_count` flag to sia_load_tester.
+Now you can specify a `--dataset_copies` flag to sia_load_tester.
 Using this flag, you can tell Sia to cycle through the input files N times.
-So if you have 50 GiB of files, you can specify `--copy_count=205` so that sia_load_tester reuploads that set of files 205x to simulate 10 TiB of input data.
+So if you have 50 GiB of files, you can specify `--dataset_copies=205` so that sia_load_tester reuploads that set of files 205x to simulate 10 TiB of input data.

 ### Bandwidth is a first-class citizen